How to Generate/Encrypt/Decrypt Random Passwords in Linux

 $ pwgen 50

-Generate Multiple Random Passwords
+pwgen - Generate Random Passwords

 $ makepasswd

-Generate a random password of character length 50.
+To generate a random password of character length 50.

 $ makepasswd --char 50

-Generate 7 random password of 20 characters.
+To generate 7 random passwords of 20 characters.

 $ makepasswd --char 20 --count 7

-Salt is a random data which servers as an additional input to one way function in order to protect password against dictionary attack.
+For those who may not be aware of salt, which is random data that serves as an additional input to a one-way function in order to protect passwords against dictionary attacks.

 $ mkpasswd tecmint

-$ mkpasswd tecmint -s tt
+$ mkpasswd -m sha-512 tecmint

-Moreover, mkpasswd is interactive and if you don’t provide password along with the command, it will ask password interactively.
+Moreover, mkpasswd is interactive and if you don’t provide a password along with the command, it will ask password interactively.

-# echo Tecmint-is-a-Linux-Community | openssl enc -aes-256-cbc -a -salt -pass pass:tecmint
+$ echo Tecmint-is-a-Linux-Community | openssl enc -aes-256-cbc -a -salt -pass pass:tecmint -pbkdf2

 # echo U2FsdGVkX18Zgoc+dfAdpIK58JbcEYFdJBPMINU91DKPeVVrU2k9oXWsgpvpdO/Z | openssl enc -aes-256-cbc -a -d -salt -pass pass:tecmint